gulpjs/gulp/README.md

 });
 ```

-If the dependencies are asynchronous, it is not guaranteed that they will finish before `'somename'` is executed.
+If the dependencies are asynchronous it is not guaranteed that they will finish before `'somename'` is executed.
 To ensure they are completely finished, you need to make sure the dependency tasks have asynchronous support through one of the methods outlined below.
 The most simple method is to return the stream.
 By returning the stream, Orchestrator is able to listen for the end event and only run `'somename'` once each dependencies' stream end event has been emitted.
+You can also use callbacks or promises to do your own cool stuff.

 ##### Async tasks